 People leaving a building because of a fire will normally leave by the way they entered.
 Consequently, manual call points are normally positioned at exits and storey exits that people may reasonably be expected to use in case of fire, not just those designated as fire exits.
-However, it is not necessary in every case to provide call points at every exit.
-Manual call points should normally be positioned so that, after all fixtures and fittings are in place, no one should have to travel more than 45m to the nearest alarm point.
-This distance may need to be less if your premises cater for people of limited mobility or there are particularly hazardous areas.
+However it is not necessary in every case to provide call points at every exit.

+Manual call points should normally be positioned so that, after all fixtures and fittings, machinery and equipment are in place, no one should have to travel more than 45m to the nearest alarm point.

+This distance may need to be less if your premises cater for people of limited mobility or there are particularly hazardous areas (e.g. science, engineering or workshop areas).
 They should be conspicuous (red), fitted at a height of about 1.4m (or less for premises with a significant number of wheelchair users), and not in an area likely to be obstructed.